dfherr/geminabox-release/README.md

 ### Additional tasks

-The gem additionally provides tasks for build & push without all the overhead release produces (like tagging and pushing):
+The gem additionally provides tasks for build & push without all the overhead release produces (like git tag and git push):

 ```Shell
 $> rake inabox:push          # just builds gem and pushes to geminabox server